 For the purpose of this article on how to buy a Subway franchise, let’s assume that the team tasked with selling franchises at Subway corporate these days only awards franchises to people who have the financial resources required, along with the right skills and personal traits to be successful.

-With those things in mind, let’s dig in so you can learn exactly on how to buy a Subway franchise.
+With those things in mind, let’s dig in.

 The process of buying a Subway franchise is no different than buying any other franchise opportunity that’s currently being offered.
 The purchasing and research steps are exactly the same.